Njunu-sk/Review/Validation/index.md

 ### Form Validation in Vue.js using VeeValidate

 Client-side validation is common in today's web applications and pages, it improves user experience and saves on application resources.
-Vue provides us with its built-in custom validation, it's recommended to use a third-party library like Vee Validated to avoid code repetition and it is also tested to work in all browsers.
+Vue provides us with its built-in custom validation, it's recommended to use a third-party library like Vee Validated to avoid code repetition and it is also tested to work with all browsers.

 In this tutorial, we will discuss and set up form validation using the vee-validate library.